openscm/openscm/docs/development.rst

 which adapters should interact is ``ParameterSet``.

 - The :func:`~openscm.adapter.Adapter._initialize_model` method
-  initializes the adapter and is called only once.
+  initializes the adapter and is called only once just before the first call to the functions below initializing the first run.
 It should set the default values of mandatory *model-specific* (not :ref:`standard OpenSCM parameters <standard-parameters>`!) parameters in the in the :class:`~openscm.core.ParameterSet` stored in the adapter's :attr:`~openscm.adapter.Adapter._parameter` attribute.
 The :ref:`hierarchical names <parameter-hierarchy>` of these model-specific parameters should start with the model/adapter name (as you set it in the model registry, see below).

   .. code:: python